JefferyAlmond/blackjack/README.md

 Blackjack has many rule variations and some are easier to implement than others.
 I would rather talk to an expert on blackjack before deciding what to include and not include, but this game is functional and bug-free as far as I can determine.

-Does not include strings or image files.
+Does not include strings or image files, but a working version of this app can be downloaded for free on Google Play at https://play.google.com/store/apps/details?id=com.jalmond.blackjack